Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Direct Age Standardization

 Direct age standardization, also known as direct age adjustment, uses the observed rates in an index population and adjusts them to the age distribution of a standard population.
-See also Age-adjusted Rate, and Indirect Age Standardization. [more on age-adjusted rates...]
+See also Age-adjusted Rate, and Indirect Age Standardization. [visit the HELP page on age-adjusted rates...]

 Disparities